SuperSonicSites/thenorthglen/content/en/menu.md

 Gluten free buns available for $1½<br>
 Upgrade fries for sweet potato fries or poutine for $3"
 wrapsintro: "All platters include fresh cut fries & homemade coleslaw.
 Gluten free option available for $1½"
+sandintro: "As a platter add $4.00.<br> All platters include fresh cut fries & homemade coleslaw."
-subsintro: "All subs are topped with cheese & toasted & finished with shredded lettuce, tomato & pickles.
-As a platter add $2½"
+subsintro: "As a platter add $3.00.<br>All subs are topped with cheese & toasted & finished with shredded lettuce, tomato & pickles. "
 saladsintro: "Dressings ~ creamy garlic, balsamic, Greek, blue cheese, Italian, lemon oil, French or Caesar"
+wingsintro: "Dry or tossed in sauce.
+Served with carrots, celery, & ranch dressing.
+Sauces are available in mild, medium, hot, suicide, honey garlic, sweet chili, BBQ, or salt & pepper"
 kidsintro: "All of our kids meals include juice or milk, & dessert"

 pizzaveggies: "Green Peppers ~ Onions ~ Mushrooms ~ Tomatoes ~ Hot Peppers ~ Green Olives ~ Black Olives"